Skip to Main Content

 • The 4.5.2 New Mexico Administrative Code (NMAC) governs the state grants-in-aid program.

-• The state grants-in-aid program is intended to supplement and encourage local effort in providing local library service.
-State grants-in-aid allocations are not intended to be a main source of operating income.
+• The program is intended to supplement and encourage local effort in providing library services.
+State aid funds are not meant to be the primary source of operating income.

-• A library's annual budget should not be prepared/based on the possibility that it may receive state grants-in-aid and/or state GO bond funding.
+• A library's annual budget should not be prepared or based on the possibility that it may receive state grants-in-aid and/or state GO bond funding, TLP and RLP grants.

 • The 4.5.2 NMAC, 4.5.2.10 DISTRIBUTION OF FUNDS, E. Maintenance of effort states, "A library’s local budget shall not be reduced by its governing body as a result of eligibility for the state aid program.
 Upon demonstrated evidence that such a reduction has occurred, the library shall be ineligible to receive funds from the library grants award for one year after the reduction has occurred."